Photonsters/anycubic-photon-docs/FAQ.md

 ## CLEANING

 ### How do I clean my prints?
 - One popular method is the two tub system.
-Fill both containers with Isopropyl Alcohol (IPA) or other solvents such as Ethanol (90‰ or higher).
+Fill both containers with 91% Isopropyl Alcohol (IPA) or other solvents such as 95% Ethanol.
 Drop the print into the first tub and swirl.
 Use a soft brush for hard to reach parts, holes etc. Then dunk the part in the second tub of solvent and swirl clean.
 Remove then dry thoroughly before uv curing.

 ### How long do I clean my parts in solvents?
 - For as little time as possible to get your prints cleaned of uncured resin.
 Do not leave your prints to soak.
 Some manufacturers advise no longer than 30 seconds.
 In a post, Formlabs mentioned that prolonged exposure to solvents may make some resins swell.

 ### How do I clean the LCD?
-You're not actually cleaning the LCD, that's a very thin layer of protective glass on top of the LCD.
+You're not actually cleaning the LCD, there's a very thin layer of protective teeth tempered glass on top of the LCD.
 - Use soft tissues and a small spray of IPA to remove any dried resin, buff with microfiber cloth.

 ### The FEP tore and there's cured resin on the LCD, how do I clean that?